Protect Your Home From Severe Winds

 What To Do When The Storm Hits

-A simple thing to do when Storm Brendan hits your area is to close all curtains.
+A simple thing to do when Storm Barra hits your area is to close all curtains.
 This will protect you and your family against breaking glass.
 Close internal doors behind you to prevent them from banging and causing damage.
 If you need to evacuate as a last resort, it is important to turn off your gas, water and electricity before you leave – only if safe to do so.

 Have Your Emergency Kit Ready